 A jet-plane passes over the island; we cut inside it, the camera showing us its crew of five, all US air-force personnel, and the plane’s cargo: an H-bomb.
 Sitting near to it is a black crewman who, as we watch, begins to fidget and sweat…

 While it is easy to categorise War Of The Insects simply as “anti-American”, the truth is, this film hates everyone.
-Nevertheless, with the use of the atomic bomb and the US military occupation as a backdrop, and the contemporary arms race with its consequent threat of nuclear war as overt themes, certainly America gets the worst of it.
+Nevertheless, with its use of the atomic bomb and the US military occupation as a backdrop, and the contemporary arms race with its consequent threat of nuclear war as overt themes, certainly America gets the worst of it.

 One of the film’s most uncomfortable expressions of hostility is the subplot of the airman, Charly, played by Chico Roland (real name: Arthur “Chico” Lourant), who had a remarkable career in Japanese films during the 1960s.
-The American Civil Rights Movement – and its opponents – the treatment of servicemen generally and the specific fallout of the Vietnam War all collide in the character of Charly, which is an unreasonable load for any actor to have to carry; while the specifics of the role just keep adding to the burden, as Mad Science, The Dirty Commies and The Military all get together to kick poor Charly to the kerb.
+The American Civil Rights Movement – and its opponents – the treatment of servicemen generally, and the specific fallout of the Vietnam War all collide in the character of Charly, which is an unreasonable load for any actor to have to carry; while the specifics of the role just keep adding to the burden, as Mad Science, The Dirty Commies and The Military all get together to kick poor Charly to the kerb.

 Charly’s first action in the film, however, is to offer us a plot-hole.
-Already uncomfortable for reasons unspecified, when Charly catches sight on an insect that has stowed away in the bomber, it triggers a panic attack and a flashback to his combat experience, as he begins to scream and beg not to be sent back.
+Already uncomfortable for reasons unspecified, when Charly catches sight of an insect that has stowed away in the bomber, it triggers a panic attack and a flashback to his combat experience, as he begins to scream and beg not to be sent back.
 Charly’s crew-mates, however, take this as a drug freak-out: evidently he has been self-medicating to deal with his PTSD.

 All that becomes clear.
 What doesn’t is why an insect should have triggered Charly’s attack.
 Clearly he is phobic, but the screenplay offers no specific cause or incident, instead overlaying his hysterical struggles with superimposed (real) combat footage, the use of which will become a recurrent motif in the film.